Alabama Road Trip No. 45

 The inn and other surrounding historic homes were renovated and restored in 2010 to house guest rooms.
 The inn has 15 guest rooms and suites including the Blakely Cottage across the street.
 It serves a scrumptious breakfast prepared daily by the chef and served from 7:30 – 9 a.m.

 Kate Shepard House (1552 Monterey Place, 251-479-7048).
 This Queen Anne home turned B&B was built in 1897 for Mr. C.M.
 Shepard by architect George F. Barber.
 Beginning in 1910, this home was used by Mr. Shepard’s daughter, Kate, for a private boarding school for prominent Mobile children.
 Today, the house is a B&B owned by Wendy and Bill James.
-The three rooms of the B&B will typically cost $160 per night.
-That includes a gourmet breakfast with offerings of Pecan Praline French Toast, Southern Scotch Eggs, biscuits, bacon and beignets.
+The cost of the B&B’s three rooms includes a gourmet breakfast with offerings of Pecan Praline French Toast, Southern Scotch Eggs, biscuits, bacon and beignets.

 Owners Wendy and Bill shared their story on HGTV’s “If Walls Could Talk.”
 You can see the video here on YouTube.
 The B&B is pet friendly.